EconomyLens.com

 TSMC is the world's biggest contract maker of chips. ©AFP

 Taipei (AFP) – Taiwanese chipmaking titan TSMC announced Thursday a forecast-busting net profit for the fourth quarter in a sign of sustained global demand for artificial intelligence technology.
 TSMC is the world’s biggest contract maker of microchips used in everything from Apple phones to Nvidia’s cutting-edge AI hardware.
-The company has been a massive beneficiary of the AI revolution that has seen tech giants pour many billions of dollars into chips, servers, and data centers.
+The company has been a massive beneficiary of the AI revolution that has seen tech giants pour many billions of dollars into chips, servers, and data centres.

 Related